API

 Conclusion

-In this end-to-end example, we have seen how to retrieve data from an API,
+In our examples, we have seen how to retrieve information from an different APIs, work with the data and visualize it.

-Despite this specific use case, concepts like rate limits, endpoints, request methods and query parameters were introduced along the way which are universal to APIs.
+Despite our specific use case, concepts like rate limits, endpoints, request methods and status codes were introduced along the way which are universal to APIs.

 Apply your knowledge